saschaTrippel/FactBench-Dataset_2022/README.md

 Original Dataset <https://github.com/DeFacto/FactBench>

-Updated resources to fit DBpedia 2022
+Updated resources to fit DBpedia 2022-03

 * `factbench` contains all assertions that are part of the original dataset, resources that have been moved are updated.
-* `factbench-clean` is a subset of `factbench` assertions that contain resources that do not exist in the DBpedia 2022 dump have been removed.\
+* `factbench-clean` is a subset of `factbench` \
+Assertions that contain resources that do not exist in the DBpedia 2022-03 dump have been removed.\
 See removed assertions below.

 # Updates